Kaslanarian/Kaslanarian/README.md

 ### Who am I?

 Welt Xing, a 1st year graduate in the School of Artificial Intelligence, Nanjing University.
-In Germany, "welt" means the "world".
+In German, "welt" means the "world".
 My interests include:

 - Machine learning model and their implementation.
 - Deep learning method and framework.